web2py/py4web/docs/chapter-07.rst

    In any modern python distribution **SQLite** is actually built-in as a Python library.
    The SQLite driver (sqlite3) is also included: you don't need to install it.
-   Hence this is the most popular database for testing and developement.
+   Hence this is the most popular database for testing and development.

 The Windows and the Mac binary distribution work out of the box with SQLite only.
 To use any other database back end, run a full py4web